kinkykusco/FunkyRocker3dParts/README.md

 - Drill press
 - 3d printer

 I printed the plans full size (if you have bought plans and would like to save some time on blowing up the pdf for printing on 8.5x11 paper, send me an email (username AT gmail) with proof you purchased the plans and I will share my already sized PDF's.).
 I used scotch spray mount to glue the templates to the mdf, it stuck ok, sometimes the paper would lift up and bind under the jigsaw feet.
 Use a nail to indent exactly where a hole must be screwed to increase accuracy.
 A drill press is going to get the best accuracy with your drill holes, but I was able to free hand it with a drill just fine, during assembly I needed to increase the diameter of a couple of holes to accomidate some inaccuracy, but it was minor and did not effect the final build strength.
-Apply painters tape to your drill bits to mark the depth of the cut, or use a drill bit stop collars.
+Apply painters tape to your drill bits to mark the depth of the cut, or use a drill bit stop collar.

 Some of the parts have long flat edges (base left and right, glider left and right are the important ones).  plan to use the factory straight edge on the MDF for those flat portions to get a perfectly straight edge.
 I did the same with the Forward Lower Support so I could route the channels perpendicular as required.
 It's imperative the channels are parallel to each other so the slide plate can slide forward and back, so take care to route those channels very accurately.